DinisCruz/Book_Practical_Git/README.md

 Book_Practical_Git
 ==================

-Content for 'Practical Git' book published at LeanPub
+Content for 'Practical Git' book published at LeanPub.

+The book can be download or bought at https://leanpub.com/Practical_Git